YingleiZhang/AQM/README.md

 ===
 The is a modification of the AQM red algorithm with DSCP bits set priority for the traffic.
 There are 3 classes, and we have

 Class0    DSCP = 0x32     DSCP_factor = 0.5        Best Performance.

-Class1    DSCP = 0x46     DSCP_factor = 0.5        Middle in the road.
+Class1    DSCP = 0x46     DSCP_factor = 0.5        Middle in the road

 Class2    DSCP = 0x00     DSCP_factor = 0.5        Best

 The modification on red was based on the original code.